abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/cvrp.rst

         Solution is feasible!
         Obj value = 784

-    As you can see, each vehicle has its capacity respected and in case you wonder, we use the real node identifiers in this output.
+    As you can see, each vehicle has its capacity respected and in case you wonder, we use the real node identifiers (from the original graph) in this output.

     In the next section, we show you how to individualize each vehicle (its cost to use it, its own capacity, its costs to traverse an edge).